Alabama Online Sports Betting | Find the Best Sports Betting Sites in Alabama

 Who Regulates Online Betting in Alabama?

-Alabama’s online betting industry doesn’t exist, which means there is no regulatory body to oversee it.
-However, in recent months, Alabama’s state legislature has proposed the creation of a gaming commission to oversee a regulated gambling industry in the state.
-That is despite most forms of in-state gambling being illegal.
+Alabama’s online sports betting industry doesn’t exist, which means there is no regulatory body to oversee it.
+However, in recent months, Alabama’s state legislature has proposed the creation of a gaming commission to oversee a regulated betting industry in the state.
+That is despite most forms of in-state betting being illegal.
 It goes to show that Alabamian lawmakers are preparing to introduce bills to legalize in-state sportsbooks.

 Alabama Sports Betting Timeline